Our customers have been hired at: *Foot Note

 - Examine

-Create a CV education section
+Create your education section

 Like the skills and work history sections, you can present the education section of your CV in any order on your resume, depending on your experience level and field of study.